cisco/mercury/README.md

 ```
 to build the package (and check for the programs and python modules required to test it).
 TPACKETv3 is present in Linux kernels newer than 3.2.

 Building mercury on macOS Apple Silicon is currently experimental.
-Note that on
+Standalone
-macOS, standalone mercury can read pcap as input but not capture on an
+mercury can read pcap files and capture from a network interface on macOS using
+libpcap.
+The current macOS live-capture backend supports a single capture
-interface, since AF_PACKET is Linux-specific.
-The following has been tested
+thread.
+The following has been tested on an M2 mac with Python 3.13.2
-on an M2 mac with Python 3.13.2 installed via the Homebrew command below.
+installed via the Homebrew command below.
 ```
 brew install python openssl zlib brew install xsimd     # optional: enables SIMD-accelerated classification